JeeWeetje/iot-workshop/Azure.md

 ## Receiving broken machines information in the Azure Function

-Machine telemetry with an error state are arriving at the Azure IoTHub.
-The Azure Function should pick thes up
+Machine telemetry with an error state is arriving at the Azure IoTHub.
+The Azure Function should pick these up

 1. Telemetry will not arrive until Stream Analytics 'hops' to the next time frame.
 After that, you can see `telemetry arriving`